../

 (rg-enable-default-bindings)

-The most commonly used shortcut is C-c p f, which allows searching within a Projectile project.
+The most commonly used shortcut is `C-c p f` to search within a Projectile project.

-The functions of the Magit plugin are quite complex, so I won’t go into detail here; you can check the tutorials on the Magit website.
+The functions of the Magit plugin are quite complex and will not be detailed here.
+You can refer to the tutorials on the Magit website.

 Enable: